wolfi-dev/dag/k8s.md

 Prerequisites:
 - a Kubernetes cluster (KinD, GKE)
-- a public GCR repo (only required for now), which you set to the `REPO` env var
+- a container image repo, which you set to the `REPO` env var (e.g., `REPO=gcr.io/jason-chainguard/dag`)

-e.g., `REPO=gcr.io/jason-chainguard-public/dag`
+If running on KinD the image has to be publicly-readable.
+If running on GKE the image has to be in GCR/AR, in the same project as the cluster.

+## Getting Started

 Create a pod that runs the build for `brotli` and everything that depends on it: